SripriyaValluru/Secure-text-transfer-using-Diffie-Hellman-key-based-on-cloud/README.md

 only the intended receiver can decipher it.
 As such, a public key cryptosystem is a multiple access cipher.
 A private conversation can therefore be held between any two individuals regardless of whether they have ever communicated before.
-Each one sends messages to the other enciphered in the receiverâ€™s public enciphering key and deciphers the messages he receives using his own secret deciphering key.
+Each one sends messages to the other enciphered in the receiver public enciphering key and deciphers the messages he receives using his own secret deciphering key.

 ### Working example of Diffie-Hellman